ICaP mentoring, Bradley Dilger, Purdue University

 Richard Straub is also well known for his work on response, especially his book Twelve Readers Reading: Responding to College Student Writing, a collaboration with Ronald Lunsford (Hampton, 1995).
 Straub wrote many other essays, including one about peer review directed to students, “Responding—Really Responding—to Other Students’ Writing,” which is anthologized in Downs & Wardle’s Writing about Writing.

-For many more sources, try citation searches for these influential pieces, or see Rebecca Moore Howard’s bibliography (though note she combines grading and response).
+For many more sources, try citation searches for these influential pieces.

 Bradley Dilger's web stuff